Sureshpatil4348/Fxlabs.ai_Back_end/README.md

 - What we log now (for failures): status, a trimmed response body, masked API key, and `from/to` addresses to speed up diagnosis without leaking secrets.
 - Quick checklist:
   - Confirm your env defines tenant-specific keys: for FXLabs use `FXLABS_SENDGRID_API_KEY`, `FXLABS_FROM_EMAIL`, `FXLABS_FROM_NAME`; for HexTech use `HEXTECH_SENDGRID_API_KEY`, `HEXTECH_FROM_EMAIL`, `HEXTECH_FROM_NAME`.
-  - Verify the sender identity in SendGrid (Single Sender) or authenticate the `fxlabs.ai` domain.
+  - Verify the sender identity in SendGrid (Single Sender) or authenticate the `fxlabsprime.com` domain.
   - If you use IP Access Management, add the server IP.
   - In SendGrid → API Keys, confirm the key includes `Mail Send`.
   - Run `python send_test_email.py you@example.com` (in an environment where running is allowed) to verify the path end-to-end.